raveenaaa/CloudProvisioning/README.md

 IPAddress can be obtained from step 2.

-##### Video Link:
+### Video Link:
 * https://youtu.be/bSe7yWaRjbY

-##### NOTE:
+### NOTE:
-Don't forget to comment sections of the code that create the instances once the instances have been created to avoid creating multiple instances
+Don't forget to comment sections of the code that create the instances once the instances have been created to avoid creating multiple instances of the resources.